Aliases for IL2 Gene

 GeneCards Summary for IL2 Gene

 IL2 (Interleukin 2) is a Protein Coding gene.
-Diseases associated with IL2 include balanoposthitis and erysipeloid.
+Diseases associated with IL2 include colitis and ulcerative colitis.
 Among its related pathways are PI3K-Akt signaling pathway and TGF-Beta Pathway.
 GO annotations related to this gene include cytokine activity and carbohydrate binding.